 Intercultural Studies Lecture Series

-Annually, GRTS offers an evening event featuring a guest lecturer who addresses topics relevant to the study of multicultural topics from a theological and psychological perspective.
+GRTS offers an evening event each semester featuring a guest lecturer who addresses topics relevant to the study of multicultural topics from a theological and psychological perspective.
 The purpose of this series is to provide a forum where students, faculty and friends of GRTS can engage in an open dialogue about the connection between Christian worldview and racial/gender reconciliation.
-The guest lecturers contribute sound information to help people become more culturally informed and aware of what is needed to seek unity in the corporate body of Christ.
+The guest lecturers contribute knowledge to help people become more culturally informed and aware of what is needed to seek unity in the corporate body of Christ.
 Each of these evening events involves a lecture followed by a Q & A, and concludes with a dessert buffet to provide a time of fellowship.